-- This policy will be implemented by controlling new developments that require planning permission, controlling the demolition of buildings or structures that need conservation area consent, and the use of tree preservation orders.
-The Council will make it a priority that street works and traffic management measures within designated conservation areas are designed with due sensitivity to the objective of preserving or enhancing the character or appearance of the areas. - Anyone proposing to fell or prune a tree or trees in a conservation area must give the Council six weeks prior notice in writing.
+- 12.23 A wide variety of distinctive features apart from buildings including paved surfaces, walls, railings, steps, gates and gateposts, milestones, lighting columns, trees and hedges have architectural, historic or townscape importance and contribute towards the special character or appearance of conservation areas.
+Any such distinctive features that contribute to the essential character of a conservation area will be identified in the conservation area character assessments. - 12.24 This policy will be implemented by controlling new developments that require planning permission, controlling the demolition of buildings or structures that need conservation area consent, and the use of tree preservation orders.
+The Council will make it a priority that street works and traffic management measures within designated conservation areas are designed with due sensitivity to the objective of preserving or enhancing the character or appearance of the areas. - 12.25 Anyone proposing to fell or prune a tree or trees in a conservation area must give the Council six weeks prior notice in writing.
 Where the tree or trees in question are considered important to the character or appearance of the area, the Council will make a tree preservation order.